Cptmathix/MyAnimeList---My-List-Extra-Features/README.md

 ![alt tag](https://cloud.githubusercontent.com/assets/10130747/9981278/80dfa9a0-5fb9-11e5-823f-e5f477a651d7.png)

-You can use [GreaseMonkey](https://addons.mozilla.org/nl/firefox/addon/greasemonkey/) for Firefox or [TamperMonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo) for Chrome.
+You can use [GreaseMonkey](https://addons.mozilla.org/nl/firefox/addon/greasemonkey/) for Firefox or [TamperMonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo) for Chrome to install this script.

 Make a new script, copy paste the MAL_Pro.js in the script and enjoy!